 I don’t believe VAs should engage with a client’s audience, and here’s why:

-No one knows your audience like YOU do.
-Also, no one knows your BUSINESS like you do.
+No one knows your audience as YOU do.
+Also, no one knows your BUSINESS as you do.

 While it’s easy to like/share/retweet on a client’s behalf, the most important part about social media is BEING social, and I believe that a client should definitely be engaging with their own audience because they know their products/services/audience better than a VA would.

 Sometimes it’s difficult to know the difference between the two roles, so I really hope this blog post has helped to clear it up.

 Still have questions?
 Book a free consultation call with me and let’s talk!